NutekSecurity/learn-c/README.md

 I do not recommend a bigger IDE, like Visual Studio or Jet Brains for this because they are simply too big to fit into 128 GB SSD drive.
 Beside that, it's just text.
 Maybe if I find courage, I might touch on graphic and UI design, but for now we're just talking with machine (ChatGPT, remember?)

+### Makefile, the task runner of the Empire

+We use `Makefile` to make our job easier.
+We "automate", or divide building tasks of the app to smaller, easier to manage pieces.

 ```Makefile
 CC = cc